temporalio/temporal-learning/docs/tutorials/typescript/subscriptions/index.md

 ```
 <!--SNIPEND-->

-In the code above, we define two Signals:
+This code defines two Signals:

 1. `cancelSubscription`: A Signal with no input parameters, used to cancel the subscription.
 2. `updateBillingChargeAmount`: A Signal that takes a single parameter of type number, used to update the billing charge amount.

 However, just defining a Signal isn't enough.
-We also need to let the Workflow know what to do when it receives a Signal of that type.
-This is done with a Signal handler.
-Signal handlers are functions within the Workflow that listen for incoming Signals of a specified type and define how the Workflow should react.
+You also need to let the Workflow know what to do when it receives a Signal of that type.
+You do this with a Signal Handler, which is a function within the Workflow that listens for incoming Signals of a specified type and defines how the Workflow should react.

 In order to implement a Signal handler, you will need to use the [`setHandler`](https://typescript.temporal.io/api/namespaces/workflow/#sethandler) function provided by the TypeScript SDK API.
 This function associates each Signal with its corresponding handler logic.